EnvisionDoc/enos_edge_en/learn/data_ingestion_normalization.md

 .. image:: ../media/edge_data_processing_flow.png
    :alt: Figure: Data Processing in the Edge
+   :widht: 450px

 Users can use the following methods to map data to measuring points defined in a model:
 - One-one mapping: The value of a collection point is mapped to a measuring point of a model without any processing.
 - Formula mapping: process a collection point with a formula and then map it to a measuring point.
 EnOS has  a set of formulas pre-defined for users.
-For more information, see [Formula Mapping](../reference/edge_computing)
+For more information, see [Formula Mapping](edge_computing)
 - Script mapping: Users can create a script to process a collection point and then map it to a measuring point.

 You can only use one-one mapping for a control point.